JamesTheSergal/Backrooms-net/README.md

 ## Would you like to know more?
 Visit the wiki section! :) (Wiki will be populated once code is published.
 Forgot to mention.
 Sorry!)

+### People who have helped so far
+These people have helped by making suggestions on stream or helped find vulnerabilities. -
+- The Gray Hatter - https://gr.ht/ - "For security...
+Don't lie, unless you can lie convincingly."
+(Web Server Spoofing suggestions)
+- innitfuN1 - Twitch - Brought up the Riemann hypothesis as a way to attack RSA.